canyon289/bayesian-model-evaluation/lessonplans/1_BayesianRefresher.md

 * Briefly run through 8 schools model non-centered
 * Show how model fit may look good but there seem to be lots of divergences.
 * Then show centered parametrization and how the plots change.
 * Explain why eight schools is so important
-* Highlight link through
 * Showcase link to Michael Betancourt's analysis, 8 schools explainer in ArviZ Docs, and [Everything I need to know about Bayesian Statistics](https://statmodeling.stat.columbia.edu/2014/01/21/everything-need-know-bayesian-statistics-learned-eight-schools/)

 ### Student Do: Fit your own model (15 minutes)
 Ask students to fit their own models.
 Provide a list of suggestions from easy to complex.
-Possible models from easy to hard.
 Students should start from a framework where the model is either defined in code, or defined in statistics so they are able to execute the models without needing to define parameterization or code themselves.